Ease of Use

 - Has a mobile app which can be used to buy, sell, or store cryptocurrency.

-- Indications that some personal data they held was compromised.
+- Impacted by incident where some personal data they held was compromised.

-They’re based in Rotterdam in the Netherlands and have been going since 2013.
-They’re the market leader in the Netherlands and they’re looking to be the go-to place that Europeans buy, sell, and keep their cryptocurrency.
+They’re based in Rotterdam in the Netherlands and have been around since 2013.
+They’re looking to be “the most customer friendly and trusted platform in Europe” where people can buy, sell, and keep their cryptocurrency.

 This isn’t great.
 It seems to have gone a bit downhill around February 2021 due to increased demand, but there are also complaints about their high buying and withdrawal fees.